The main functions of the Continuing Education Program (CEP) of the BJCP are to:

 - the presentation of 3 different styles

-In addition, after the tasting is completed and the score sheets filled out, the organizer will lead a discussion on these score sheets.
+In addition, after the tasting is completed and the score sheets are filled out, the organizer will lead a discussion on these score sheets.
 The participants will exchange their sheet with fellow participants and give feedback and suggestions.
-These should include but are not limited to clarity, perception, flaws, stylistic accuracy and suggestions to the brewer.
+These should include, but are not limited to, clarity, perception, flaws, stylistic accuracy, relevant feedback, and suggestions to the brewer.
 The CEP Director reserves the right to sanction classes where tasting, stylistic or technical topics may not be involved.
-This latitude will be given in extreme cases only (e.g. where a meeting location prohibits alcohol).
+This latitude will be given in extreme cases only (e.g., where a meeting location prohibits alcohol).

 Recognition of flaws and their causes is crucial for good judge perception and feedback.
 The CEP suggests the following formats: